arcus/arcus_skill_series_sql/sql_joins/sql_joins_speaker_notes.md

 ### `INNER JOIN`

-An `INNER JOIN` (and this is the default behavior of `JOIN` without any modifying words) here finds matching grade data falling in the "Both Math and Language Grades" overlap section.
+Here, an `INNER JOIN` (and this is the default behavior of `JOIN` without any modifying words) finds matching grade data falling in the "Both Math and Language Grades" overlap section.
 This is often the data you want to capture, and if you're conducting research on the correlation between math and language grades, this is the join you want.
 If a student lacks one or the other grade, their data isn't useful to you, so you don't want it.

+<h3><strong><u>CLICK</u></strong></h3>

 The result of an inner join will be a table that only has rows of data for students who appear in both tables.
 If a student is missing in one or the other table of grades, that student won't appear in your result set.

+<h3><strong><u>CLICK</u></strong></h3>

+An `INNER JOIN` shows up in code like this.
+Note that the word `JOIN` by itself means `INNER JOIN`-- you can use either in your code.

+<h3><strong><u>CLICK</u></strong></h3>

+In fact it is important to remember that an inner join is the **default** behavior if you just use `JOIN`.
+Be certain that this is the type of join that you really want!

 <h3><strong><u>CLICK</u></strong></h3>